El Felino

-Jorge Luis Casas Ruiz (born March 22, 1964), better known by his ring name El Felino (Note: Sometimes shortened to just "Felino") ("The Feline"), is a Mexican luchador (or professional wrestler) working for Mexican wrestling promotion Consejo Mundial de Lucha Libre (CMLL).
+Jorge Luis Casas Ruiz (born March 22, 1964), better known by his ring name El Felino (Note: Sometimes shortened to just "Felino") (Spanish for "The Feline"), is a Mexican professional wrestler working for Mexican promotion Consejo Mundial de Lucha Libre (CMLL).
 Casas started his professional wrestling career under the name Babe Casas, working for the Universal Wrestling Association (UWA).
 In 1989, he adopted the "Felino" ring character, wearing an orange full body suit and cat inspired mask.
 With the exception of a short stint in AAA in 1999, Casas has worked for CMLL since adopting the "El Felino" ring character.
-El Felino was originally an enmascarado, or masked professional wrestler, but was forced to unmask in March 2010 due to losing a match.
+El Felino was originally an masked wrestler, but was forced to unmask in March 2010 due to losing a match.

 He is a second-generation professional wrestler, as he is the son of wrestler-turned-referee Pepe Casas and a part of the Casas wrestling family.
 His siblings include his older brother Negro Casas and younger brother Heavy Metal.
 He is also the uncle of wrestlers Canelo Casas, Danny Casas, Black Star, Destroyer and Nanyzh Rock.
-His sons are both wrestlers under the names of Tiger and Puma King respectively.
+His sons are both wrestlers under the names of Felino Jr. (formerly Tiger) and Puma King respectively.
 Up until mid-2014, his wife, Blanca Rodríguez wrestled under the ring name "Princesa Blanca" but has since retired.

 He was a member of the group La Peste Negra ("The Black Plague") from 2008 to 2020, with whom he has held the Mexican National Trios Championship.
-He has also won the CMLL World Welterweight Championship three times in his career, the Mexican National Welterweight Championship once, and is the current Mexican National Light Heavyweight Champion in his first reign.
-He has also won several major CMLL tournaments, including the 1999 Torneo Gran Alternativa, the 2001 Copa Ovaciones and the 2002 Leyenda de Plata tournament.
+He has also won the CMLL World Welterweight Championship three times in his career, the Mexican National Welterweight Championship once, and the Mexican National Light Heavyweight Championship once.
+He has also won several major CMLL tournaments, including the 1999 Torneo Gran Alternativa, the 2001 Copa Ovaciones and the 2002 Leyenda de Plata.

 Personal life

 Jorge Luis Casas Ruiz was born on March 22, 1964, son of professional wrestler Pepe Casas, best known as wrestling referee Pepe "Tropi" Casas later on, and part of the Casas wrestling family, spanning three generations of wrestlers.
 Jorge Casas' older brother José would later become known under the ring name Negro Casas, while his younger brother, Erick Francisco Casas, would be known as Heavy Metal.
 (Note: Mondo Lucha Libre (2007) p.
 129 Chapter: Okay... what is Lucha Libre?)

-For years Casas was married to Blanca Rodríguez, who is known as professional wrestler Princesa Blanca.
-Prior to his relationship with Rodríguez, Casas had two children with his previous wife, known as Puma King and Tiger.
+For years, Casas was married to Blanca Rodríguez, who is known as professional wrestler Princesa Blanca.
+Prior to his relationship with Rodríguez, Casas had three children with his previous wife, known as Rocky Casas, Puma King and Tiger.
 (Note: Traditionally Mexican sources will not report on the birth name of a masked wrestler who has never been unmasked in the ring.)
-His sister-in-law, wife of José, is a professional wrestler known as Dalys la Caribeña, and through that marriage he is related to Rafael Ernesto Medina Baeza, known as Veneno.
+His sister-in-law, wife of José, is a professional wrestler known as Dalys la Caribeña; through that marriage, he is related to Rafael Ernesto Medina Baeza, known as Veneno.
 His nephews and niece, Canelo Casas, Danny Casas, Destroyer and Nanyzh Rock are also second-generation professional wrestlers.
+Rodríguez and Casas separated in the summer of 2014, which ultimately contributed to her retirement.